Harry Roberts: All right. So, this talk begins somewhat predictably at 3.5 thousand years ago with something called The Cardiocentric Theory.

 Hippocrates came up with the Cephalocentric Theory, ceph, the prefix (ceph) meaning of the head.
 But this never really caught on.
 It took a thousand years before someone first brought this up, and it never caught on.
 No one really thought the brain was that important.

-The heart just pumps blood.
+But ironically, he didn’t prove it by kind of proving the brain was important.
+He just worked out the heart does specifically this: The heart just pumps blood.
 Therefore, maybe the brain does something else.

 But for about 2500, 3000 years, we had no idea just how important the head was.
 Human anatomy was completely misunderstood, and almost all the focus was put on the heart, everything from the neck down.